thingsdb/ThingsDocs/v1/content/collection-api/return.md

 {{% /notice %}}

 If no `return` is specified, then the last value will be the value which is returned.
-A second argument can be given to the return function which can be used to specify how `deep` the result should be returned.
-The default `deep` value is set to 1, but any value between 0 and 127 is possible.
+A second argument can be given to the return function which can be used to overwrite the current *deep* value.
 See the [deep](#deep) section for a detailed explanation of this argument.

 A query can run different procedures and/or closures which might have changed the `deep` value.
 In case you